fabhed/stripe-invoice-downloader/readme.md

 # year is required, month and date are optional
 npm start [year] [month] [date]
 ```
-The downloaded PDFs will be put into `downloads` folder.
+The downloaded PDFs will be put into a `downloads` folder in the repo.
 ## Examples
 ```sh
 # Will get all invoices created between 2020-01-01 - 2020-12-31